isabelsanmartin/Phylogenetics-Workshop-Chamela/BIB/Setting-BIB-analysis.md

 source("biogeo_model.Rev")
 ```
 ## Visualize the results
-Open Tracer to visualize the results and summarize the posterior probabilities for the parameters in the biogeographic model: dispersal rates between island groups and the mainland, and carrying capacities for each island-group.
+Open Tracer to visualize the results and summarize the posterior probabilities for the parameters in the biogeographic model: dispersal rates between the island groups, and between these and the mainland, and the carrying capacities for each island-group and the Mainland.
+Assess the behaviour of the MCMC by checking for stationarity (after the burnin) and appropriate ESS values (> 200).
+Compare the posterior probabililies of the six rates and the four stationary frequencies (you can use the "marginal density" button or the "estimates" button.
+OBS: Here, p1 is p for the Eastern Islands, p2, the Central Islands, p3, the Western Islands, and p4, the Mainland.
+The rates are numbered by their position in the Q matrix: r1 (EI <> CI), r2 (EI <> WI), r3 (EI <> M), r4 (CI <> WI), r5 (CI <> M), r6 (WI <> M).

 ## Questions
 1. Can you find any general pattern in your results that you can connect to the paleogeography of this archipelago?
-2. Are there correlations between the biogeographic patterns and abiotic factors such as area size or geographic distance?
-(Hint: Compare your results with Figure 1.
+2. Do you observe any correlations between the biogeographic patterns and abiotic factors such as island size or geographic distance between islands?
+(Hint: Compare your estimates with Figure 1).
 3. In this exercise, we have a mixed dataset with groups from different taxonomic groups.
 Do you think this is a good idea?
 How would you improve the analysis?